MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ### Manipulators

 Some of MIK's manipulators allow very complex customizations without writing any PHP code.
-For example, the InsertXmlFromTemplate metadata manipulator....
+For example, the SplitRepeatedValues metadata manipulator....

-The SplitRepeatedValues metadata manipulator....

 The SpecificSet fetcher manipulator...